patrikx3/html-pdf/README.md

 yarn install p3x-html-pdf
 ```

-Soon, it will work with Windows and OSX as well.
+Soon, it will work with OSX as well.

+It is a ```microservice``` that I created for my job with Sygnus.

+Given of the amount of code I write, sometimes it takes to write documentation.

 [//]: #@corifeus-footer